micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 ## Rcl LET-Executor
 This section describes the rcl-LET-Executor.
 It is a first step towards deterministic execution by providing static order scheduling with a let semantics.
 The abbreviation let stands for Logical-Execution-Time (LET) and is a known concept in automotive domain to simplify synchronization in process scheduling.
 If refers to the concept to schedule multiple ready tasks in such a way, that first all input data is read for all tasks, and then all tasks are executed.
 This removes any inter-dependence of input data among these ready tasks and hence input data synchronization is not necessary any more[[BP2017](#BP2017)] [[EK2018](#EK2018)].

-In the future, we plan to provide also other Executors with different deterministic semantics.

 ### Concept
 The LET-Executor consists of tho phases, configuration and running phase.
 First, in configuration phase, the total number of handles are defined.
 A handle is the term in the rcl-layer to generalize _timers_, _subscriptions_, _services_ etc..
 Also in this phase, the execution order of the callbacks is defined.
 Secondly, in the running phase, the availability of input data for all handles is requested from the DDS-queue, then all received input data is stored and, finally, all callbacks corresponding to the handles are executed in the specified order.
 With this two-step approach, the LET-Executor guarantees a deterministic callback execution (pre-defined static order) and implements the LET semantics while executing the callbacks.